 The first grooming machine at CHNSA was a State Police snowmobile purchased used for $500 at auction in 1979.
-Grooming for many years was done with two snowmobiles, rollers, and 4-6’ drags.
-However, trail expansion and an aging volunteer grooming crew have highlighted the importance of a longer-term solution to our grooming needs.
-A temporary solution surfaced in the form of a tracked Toolcat machine owned by our neighbor, Nils Smith, but its reliability has been called in to question as it ages and requires more frequent maintenance and repairs.
+It didn’t float well in the snow, and traction was miserable in deep snow.
+We graduated to working machines featuring tracks with larger surface area and better traction.
+Grooming for many years was done with two snowmobiles, rollers, and 4-6’ “Tidd Tech” drags.
+However, trail expansion and an aging volunteer grooming crew (yours truly) have highlighted the importance of a longer-term solution to our grooming needs.
+A temporary solution surfaced in the form of a tracked Toolcat machine owned by our neighbor and collaborator, Nils Smith, but its limits and reliability have been called in to question as it ages, tackles more challenging conditions, and requires more frequent maintenance and repairs.

-There are several benefits of the PB100 over the Toolcat:
+The four primary benefits of the PB100 over the “Toolcat” and our snowmobiles are:

-Thus far we have received commitments from several friends of CHNSA of $XXX.XX in donations.
-We hope you will consider joining them in making a tax-deductible contribution to Camel’s Hump Skiers Association as we embark on a journey to secure our future.
+Thus far we have received, from several friends of CHNSA, contributions of $17K in the form of “bridge loans” toward the funding and acquisition of the Pisten Bully.
+We’d like to raise $30K to pay down the groomer loan as quickly as possible.
+Please consider joining them in making a tax-deductible donation to Camel’s Hump Skiers Association as we embark on a journey to secure our future.

 You may also send checks to: